Pregnancy Due Date Calculator

 How the Pregnancy Due Date Calculator Works

-This pregnancy due date calculator estimates when your baby may arrive based on typical pregnancy length and the dates you provide.
-It is designed for informational planning only and does not replace advice from your midwife, obstetrician, or other healthcare professional.
+This calculator estimates when your baby may arrive based on standard obstetric timing conventions.
+It is intended for informational planning only and does not replace advice from your midwife, obstetrician, family doctor, or other qualified healthcare professional.

-There are three main ways you might see a due date estimated in everyday use:
+There are three main ways people commonly estimate a due date:

 Key Formulas Behind the Calculator

-When you use your LMP, a common approach is a version of Naegele’s rule.
-In simple terms, it adds one year, subtracts three months, and adds seven days to the first day of your last menstrual period.
+When you use your LMP, a common approach is a version of Naegele's rule.
+In plain language, this rule adds one year, subtracts three months, and adds seven days to the first day of your last menstrual period.
+The same idea is often written as a simple day count:

 DueDate = LMP + 280 days

-If you are using a conception date, the calculator instead adds 266 days:
+If you are using a conception date, the calculator instead adds 266 days, because that method starts closer to the time fertilization likely occurred:

 DueDate = ConceptionDate + 266 days